anthonybar/cautious-enigma/proposal.md

 ## Problem Description

-Our team wants to solve the issue of

-Briefly describe a problem that your team would like to solve.
-Describe at a high level a program that could solve that problem.
+Our team wants to solve the issue of college students overspending money.
+To solve this, we will create an Expense Report Database using a HashTable that your parents can manage.
+In our program, parents can set a limit to how much their child can spend each day.
+Once the child surpasses this set limit, the child will receieve a warning email saying that they cannot spend more for the day.

 ## Questions to answer for Exercise #2